davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/atoms/index.md

 *  Retrieve atoms of a UMLS concept (CUI).
 *  Retrieve atoms of a source-asserted identifier or code.
+*  Retrieve information about an individual atom (AUI).
 *  Retrieve atom information, such as relations to other atoms, attributes, or definitions.
 *  Retrieve membership information of an atom (to which CUI, code, or content view does an atom belong).
 *  Retrieve atom information such as term type, language, and restriction level